-Douma Ammar will never forget the day.
-She was in her Mosul neighborhood when shots rang out.
+Douma Ammar will never forget the day she was in her Mosul neighborhood when shots rang out.
 A stray bullet hit her friend, wounding her gravely.
-With no paramedics to call for help, Douma fought for her friend’s life alone, but eventually lost.
+With no paramedics to call for help, Douma fought alone for her friend’s life—but eventually lost.

-Mosul—Iraq’s second largest city—has been at the forefront of the fight against the Islamic State, also known as ISIL—the Islamic State of Iraq and the Levant, or daesh in Arabic—for more than five months.
-Iraqi Security Forces are fighting to regain control of the city nearly three years after ISIL captured it in June 2014.
-In a tense battle that has been fought neighborhood-by-neighborhood, civilians have been inevitably caught in the crossfire.
+Mosul—Iraq’s second-largest city—has been at the forefront of the fight against the Islamic State, also known as ISIL (the Islamic State of Iraq and the Levant, or “Daesh” in Arabic).
+During neighborhood-by-neighborhood battles by Iraqi Security Forces to regain control of the city after ISIL captured it in June 2014, civilians have been inevitably caught in the crossfire.

 The dangers families are facing are evident in the number of casualties: more than 6,000 civilians have been referred to hospitals for conflict injuries since the offensive began on the 17th of October 2016.
 As high as this figure is, it does not account for all those people who, like Douma’s friend, were injured and not able to receive medical care before it was too late.

 To increase the number of trained first responders inside Mosul, International Medical Corps, with funding from the EU’s humanitarian budget, recruited 120 residents from across the city and provided them the skills and tools they needed to be effective First Responders at the scene of an emergency.